DSIN-INSA-Strasbourg/Hermes-doc/content/development/_index.md

 3. it is compliant with [Flake8](https://flake8.pycqa.org)
 4. your code doesn't break the test suite

-[tox](https://tox.wiki/) tox may be used to validate the last three conditions, by running one of the commands below :
+[tox](https://tox.wiki/) may be used to validate the last three conditions, by running one of the commands below :

 ```bash
 # Testing sequentially (slow but more verbose) only on default python version available on your system